No1Cheats/fs-bot/README.md

 ## Getting Started

-This project works on Heroku or your own VPS
+This project works on Heroku or your own VPS.

 ### Prerequisites